wriley/DayZBanditAI/README.md

 <b>Known Issues:</b>

 - AI are spawned server-side, therefore any buildings or objects spawned client-side only are invisible to AI, meaning they can walk, see, and shoot through these objects.
 If you use any mods or scripts that add buildings or bases to the map, please make sure the buildings are not spawned client-side.
 - The above issue also applies to clutter (wrecks) and other buildings spawned by DayZ's CfgTownGenerator.
 DZAI includes an experimental fix for this issue.
-Enable this fix by setting DZAI_objPatch = true in dzai_variables.sqf.
+Enable this fix by setting DZAI_objPatch = true in dzai_config.sqf.
 This fix takes about 60-90 seconds to run at server start.

 Installation Instructions: